ColoredCow/portal/docs/chat_CODE_OF_CONDUCT.md

 Plans for the coming day.

 So you’re willing to give a snapshot of your day.
 The real question is – when and how?\
-Answer to that is simple, Just post your snapshot at the end of the day between 7:00 PM - 8:00 PM in our chat room.
+Answer to that is simple, just post your snapshot at the end of the day between 7:00 PM - 8:00 PM in our chat room.

 2. Who and when you can tag someone